ryantxr/SimpleImage/README.md

 - `$max`* (int) - The maximum number of colors to use.
 - `$dither` (bool) - Whether or not to use a dithering effect (default true).

-Returns a SimpleImage object.
+Returns a Image object.

 #### `overlay($overlay, $anchor, $opacity, $xOffset, $yOffset)`

 Place an image on top of the current image.

-- `$overlay`* (string|SimpleImage) - The image to overlay.
-This can be a filename, a data URI, or a SimpleImage object.
+- `$overlay`* (string|Image) - The image to overlay.
+This can be a filename, a data URI, or a Image object.
 - `$anchor` (string) - The anchor point: 'center', 'top', 'bottom', 'left', 'right', 'top left', 'top right', 'bottom left', 'bottom right' (default 'center')
 - `$opacity` (float) - The opacity level of the overlay 0-1 (default 1).
 - `$xOffset` (int) - Horizontal offset in pixels (default 0).
 - `$yOffset` (int) - Vertical offset in pixels (default 0).

-Returns a SimpleImage object.
+Returns a Image object.

 #### `resize($width, $height)`